 Don’t be deceived by the start height from Areerio of 1818m and the end height at Ruivo of 1862m because around the central peak of Torres, the height drops significantly and you have steps climbing 300m in under a kilometre.
 The complete walk includes six ascents totalling around 1000m in all.

-it’s winter time….
+When it’s winter time….

 THERE IS NO CAFE-SHOP AT PICO RUIVO IN THE WINTER

-We bribed our children, yeh yeh terrible I know, that we’d stop for food or a drink at Pico Ruivo.
-So imagine our horror and their protestations when we reached Ruivo to find all the buildings closed!
+We bribed our children, yeh yeh terrible I know, that we’d stop for food or a drink once we’d hiked to Pico Ruivo.
+So imagine our horror and their faces when we reached Ruivo to find all the buildings closed!

-Apparently in summer they only sell water and sandwiches but still, it’s better than nothing!
+Apparently, in summer they only sell water and sandwiches but still, it’s better than nothing!

 As we started hiking the skies were blue, the birds were chirping and the sun was warming my back.
 It was all pretty idyllic and we were gleeful about this potentially challenging hike.

-We knew it was going to be a steep walk just from the descriptions we’d read and looking down we could see the steepness of the pathway within the first few minutes.
+We knew it was going to be a steep hike from the descriptions we’d read and looking down we could see the steepness of the pathway within the first few minutes.

 It didn’t for a very long time.

 It’s a phenomenal hike and I’m really proud that we did it as a family.
 I have since read blogs recommending this walk only for over 10’s but our 6 and 8 year old managed this wonderfully with not one complaint (except about the lack of cafe at Ruivo)!

-Although this walk links the major peaks of Arieiro and Ruivo, it circumnavigates the second highest peak of Madeira; Pico das Torres (1,853m).
+Although this walk links the major peaks of Arieiro and Ruivo, it circumnavigates the second-highest peak of Madeira; Pico das Torres (1,853m).
 Phew, thank goodness we didn’t have to contend with that one too.